marceloalban/viewnavigator/README.md

 ## How it works?
 View Navigator shows all components of a base root layout visually, all elements are clickable and when clicked they are highlighted with margins and paddings.

-We can use the Navigator view in two ways:
+We can use the View Navigator in two ways:

 ### For the entire application